-5.3.9 Multiple outdoor units: Possible layouts
+5.3.6 Multiple outdoor units: Possible layouts

-- The piping between the outdoor units must be routed level or slightly upward to avoid the risk of oil retention into the piping.
+• The piping between the outdoor units must be routed level or slightly upward to avoid the risk of oil retention into the piping.

+- a To indoor unit

+- b Piping between outdoor unitsX Not allowed (oil remains in piping)

+- Not allowed (oil remail

+Allowed

-- а To indoor unit - Piping between outdoor units Not allowed (oil remains in piping) b - X ο Allowed - · To avoid the risk of oil retention to the outmost outdoor unit, always connect the stop valve and the piping between outdoor units as shown in the 4 correct possibilities of the figure below.
+- To avoid the risk of oil retention to the outmost outdoor unit, always connect the stop valve and the piping between outdoor units as shown in the 4 correct possibilities of the figure below.

-- Not allowed х - 0 Allowed

-• If the piping length between the outdoor units exceeds 2 m, create a rise of 200 mm or more in the gas line within a length of 2 m from the kit.
+- Oil collects to the outmost outdoor unit when the system stops - X Not allowed - O Allowed - If the piping length between the outdoor units exceeds 2 m, create a rise of 200 mm or more in the gas line within a length of 2 m from the kit.

-b Piping between outdoor units
+Piping between outdoor units